Driving Program

 • Demonstration of appropriate visual awareness, decision making, and attention skills

-• Our Occupational therapist/CDRS will make recommendations based on the results of the clinical and on-road evaluation.
+Our therapist will make recommendations based on the results of the clinical and on-road evaluation.
+Recommendations may consist of:

 • Adaptive equipment modifications to vehicle

-• Limitations such as distance, time of day and speed
+• Restrictions such as distance, time of day and speed

 Get news and event updates